Skaginn3x/framework/docs/functionality/fish_species_encoding.md

 of the product being processed.

-Due to our requirement of plc's having an easy time understanding the encoding we limited the size of this integer to 16-bits.
+Due to our requirement of plc's having an easy time understanding the encoding, we limited the size of this integer to 16-bits.
 This makes it easier to transmit over modbus and matches the word size for most plc controllers.

 ### Examples